FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 Vonk comes with the specification.zip file from the HL7 FHIR API.
 It contains all the Conformance resources from the specification.
 These are loaded and used for validation and snapshot generation by default.

 Some of the conformance resources (especially SearchParameters) contain errors in the core specification.
-You can override them by:
+We try to correct all errors in :ref:`feature_errata`.
+You can also override them yourself by:

 * updating them through the administration api, as described below;
 * providing an altered version in the ImportDirectory, with the same id and canonical url.